amd/aocl-crypto/docs/internal/design.md

   3. Plugin - Is a loadable module, contains one or more algorithms, which registers itself with the library to extend its functionality.

-  4. Compatibility layer - Compatibility layer allows any application compiled linked against other libraries to work with AOCL Crypto without modifications.
-AOCL Crypto provides compatibility layer for IPP-CP and libcrypto(from OpenSSL).
+  4. Compatibility layer - Compatibility layer allows any application compiled and linked against other libraries to work with AOCL Cryptography without modifications.
+AOCL Cryptography provides compatibility layer for IPP-CP and libcrypto(from OpenSSL).

-Dynamic dispatcher in the library optimally dispatches to best possible function for a given architecture, this decision is made once in the lifetime of the process and would not add any overhead due to decision making process.
+Dynamic dispatcher in the library optimally dispatches to the best possible function for a given architecture, this decision is made once in the lifetime of the process and would not add any overhead due to decision making process.
 Each algorithm would exist in at least 2 forms